 I’ve always been a mint chocolate fan!
 I’ll take this flavor combo anytime, but it’s especially perfect for the holidays!
-If you love minty goodness as much as I do be sure to check out my Mint Christmas Crack and Mint Chocolate Cookies!
+If you love minty goodness as much as I do be sure to check out my Mint Christmas Crack and Double Chocolate Mint Chip Cookies!

 Why This Recipe Works:

 - Quick to make!
 There’s no chill time with this recipe.